 The M&A Rule also established additional procedures and requirements that could make merger and acquisition activities by foreign investors more time-consuming and complex, including requirements in some instances that the Ministry of Commerce be notified in advance of any change-of-control transaction in which a foreign investor takes control of a PRC domestic enterprise.
-To date, we have conducted our acquisitions in China exclusively through our PRC consolidated affiliated entities.
-In the future, we may grow our business in part by directly acquiring complementary businesses rather than through our PRC consolidated affiliated entities.
+To date, we have conducted our acquisitions in China exclusively through subsidiaries that used to be our PRC consolidated affiliated entities.
+In the future, we may grow our business in part by directly acquiring complementary businesses.
 Complying with the requirements of the new regulations to complete such transactions could be time consuming, and any required approval processes, including obtaining approval from the Ministry of Commerce, may prevent us from completing such transactions on a timely basis, or at all, which could affect our ability to expand our business or maintain our market share.